-In New Hanover County the existing ESRD providers do a very good job addressing patient station needs as evidenced by the 15-station county surplus as recorded in the 2023 SMFP as well as the active CON requesting to geographically expand services.
+In Robeson County existing ESRD providers do a very good job addressing patient station needs as evidenced by the fact that all existing ESRD services are operating at less than 85% utilization as recorded in the 2023 SMFP.
 Liberty sees these continued petitions as its only means by which to enter the ESRD industry and circumvent the CON requirements by which all legitimate ESRD treatment providers are bound.
 To allow any of Liberty's petitions would be an injustice.
 The existing ESRD treatment facilities and providers who have operated for decades within the boundaries of CON have spread access to dialysis services to nearly all of North Carolina's 100 counties.
 To this end and for the reasons mentioned above, it is our hope that the SHCC will deny all the petitions filed by Liberty for the 2024 SMFP to protect the health and safety of the ESRD patients of North Carolina.